By Madeline Bocaro

 Some weird sin”

-‘The Passenger’, with its amazing guitar groove by Ricky Gardner is a perfect driving song, inspired by travelling with David Bowie on his Station To Station tour.
+‘The Passenger’, with its amazing guitar groove by Ricky Gardner is a perfect driving song, inspired by traveling on the S-Bahn (Stadtschnellbahn) rail system in Berlin, which Iggy rode almost every day while living there.
 It was released as a B-side of the only single from the album, ‘Success’ on September 30.
 ‘The Passenger’ is lyrically based on an unnamed poem by Jim Morrison in his collective book The Lords and The New Creatures.